This is the Trace Id: 821ff547be038a78fa82e43a2d73f544

 Deep learning is a type of machine learning that uses artificial neural networks to enable digital systems to learn and make decisions based on unstructured, unlabeled data.

-In general, machine learning trains AI systems to learn from acquired experiences with data, recognize patterns, make recommendations, and adapt.
-With deep learning in particular, instead of just responding to sets of rules, digital systems build knowledge from examples and then use that knowledge to react, behave, and perform like humans.
+Machine learning trains AI systems to learn from acquired experiences with data, recognize patterns, make recommendations, and adapt.
+Instead of just responding to sets of rules, deep learning systems build knowledge from examples and then use that knowledge to react, behave, and perform like humans.

 Why deep learning matters